nPZero Stamp

 A powerful solution for prototypes and proof-of-concepts using the nPZero power-saving IC

-The Stamp is designed with the necessary circuitry and components to be implemented with minimal effort in prototypes
+The Stamp is designed with the necessary circuitry and components to be implemented with minimal effort in prototypes.

 -

-Prototype with any host, MCU, or wireless chip
+Prototype with any host MCU or wireless chip

 -